Lyndhurst (estate): Architecture and Grounds

-Lyndhurst's rooms are strongly Gothic in character.
+The mansion's rooms are strongly Gothic in character.
 Hallways are narrow, windows small and sharply arched, and ceilings are fantastically peaked, vaulted, and ornamented.
 The effect is at once gloomy, somber, and highly romantic; the large, double-height art gallery provides a contrast of light and space.

+The well-preserved beehive-domed root cellar, six-room basement kitchen, and stand-alone laundry building offer a behind-the-scenes look at the inner workings of a Gilded-Age mansion.

-The house sits within a landscape park, designed in the English naturalistic style by Ferdinand Mangold, whom Merritt hired.
-Mangold drained the surrounding swamps, created lawns, planted specimen trees, and built a conservatory.
-The park is an outstanding example of 19th-century landscape design with a curving entrance drive that reveals "surprise" views of rolling lawns accented with shrubs and specimen trees.
-The 390 ft onion-domed, iron-framed, glass conservatory was one of the largest privately owned greenhouses in the United States when constructed.
+The house sits within a landscape park, designed in the English naturalistic style by Bavarian-born master gardener Ferdinand Mangold, whom Merritt hired and who would work for four generations of Lyndhurst owners.
+Mangold drained the surrounding swamps, created lawns, planted specimen trees, orchards, and gardens, and built a large Gothic Revival greenhouse.
+The park is an outstanding example of 19th-century landscape design with a curving entrance drive that reveals "surprise" views of rolling lawns accented with shrubs and trees, as well as Victorian-style rockeries and seating areas placed across the grounds to capture views of the Hudson River.